frankwang95/frankwang95.github.io/_posts/2023-09-11-carson-pass.md

 {::comment}

 There was some tension with J.L over ways to raise kids and my superiority complex over passion.
 I'm not too sure what to make of it right now but it will be something I'll be thinking about.
 I'm not sure I totally understand J.L and I think after talking with her, she's not quite the sort of person I was expecting her to be (not in a bad way - just in that some things she told me about herself were very unexpected).
 This ranges on things from politics to styles of attachment to people.

-Other reasons to do this:

-* Slow pacing

-* Less distractions

-* Time and place access

-* Beauty

-* Less abstraction, more freedom, more tangible

 {:/comment}